 She married John Chapman in 1869 and the couple had three children.
 After the death of their daughter, Annie and John both took to drinking heavily and their marriage collapsed.

-Annie moved to Whitechapel and lived on an off with two men.
-She made money through crochet work and flower selling, subsidised by occasional prostitution.
+Annie moved to Whitechapel and lived on and off with two men.
+She made money through crochet work and flower selling, subsidized by occasional prostitution.

 At 1:45 am on the 8th of September 1888, Annie went out to earn money for her lodging for the night.
 She was last seen around 5:30 in the morning speaking to an unidentified man.